Gamers-Buddy/Shooter-camp-project/README.md

 ## Completed user stories

 - List the completed user stories from this unit
-  - Aiming pratice
+  - Aiming practice
-  - memory pratice
+  - memory practice
   - reaction
   - login user account
   - record the result of the training